 So that was my first trade and it was a profitable one!
-But I realized that I didn’t have enough capital to really make a living online day trading, so I went to college and got a Bachelor’s Degree in Business and Computer Science.
+But I realized that I didn’t have enough capital to really make a living trading, so I went to college and got a Bachelor’s Degree in Business and Computer Science.

 After college, I worked a couple of jobs at smaller companies, but I quickly realized that a small business can go out of business very quickly.
-I thought working for a large corporation would give me job security, so I took at job at IBM.
+I thought working for a large corporation would give me job security, so I took a job at IBM.

 I was young and hungry and didn’t mind working hard.
 I learned how to play the “corporate game” and climbed the corporate ladder very quickly.
 At the age of 33, I was about to become the youngest Vice President of IBM in Germany.